 These have been well received and proved successful in helping to create a more pleasant environment for local communities and addressing the many safety concerns associated with high levels of car use near to school entrances.

-The Zone will cover Redwood Road between Sinfin Lane and Islay Road.
-The restriction will be operational term time only, Monday to Friday from 8:15 to 9:00 in the morning and from 2:30 to 3:30 in the afternoon.
+Following discussions with Local Councillors, Neighbourhood Officers, school representatives, and in consultation with local residents and parents, a school safe haven zone was introduced on Monday 22nd November 2021.
+The zone was introduced on an experimental basis for a period of 18 months.
+The zone covered Redwood Road between Sinfin Lane and Islay Road.
+The restriction was operational term time only, Monday to Friday from 08:15 to 09:00 in the morning and from 2:30 to 3:30 in the afternoon.